 How long will the evaluation take?

 The evaluation can be completed in 1 to 2 hours, and is expected to be completed in one visit.
 If you would like feedback or follow-up therapy prior to your surgery, these services are scheduled and billed separately from the psychological evaluation.
 You are welcome to discuss this with me when you call to schedule your appointment.

 How much does the evaluation cost?

-The total cost of the psychological evaluation is $295.
+The total cost of the psychological evaluation is $650.
 This includes the clinical interview (90801) and psychological testing, interpretation, and report writing (96101).
-An additional $50 is also required for materials, and is not covered by insurance.
 While many insurance companies will cover part of the cost of the evaluation, payment in full is required at the time of the evaluation.
 As a courtesy, you will be provided with information to file with your insurance company, or we will file with your insurance company and reimburse you whatever amount is paid.